 One of my favorite holiday activities is the Holiday Parade at Reston Town Center on the Friday after Thanksgiving.
 My family knows to schedule Thanksgiving meals on Thursday, Saturday or Sunday, but Friday is always held open for the parade.

-Jane and I are always in the parade.
-It is really exciting to turn the corner onto Market Street and see all the children in their colorful winter coats and scarves and see the excitement in their eyes that the holiday season brings.
 The high school band and the fire trucks make it an exciting parade, but nothing can top the final entry—the arrival of Santa and Mrs. Claus in a horse-drawn sleigh.
-I am getting excited just thinking about the parade coming up!

-From tree lightings and candlelight tours of historic sites to shopping trips and even a water skiing Santa, Old Town Alexandria has a lot to offer during the holiday season.
+From tree lightings and candlelight tours of historic sites to shopping trips and even a water skiing Santa, Old Town Alexandria has a lot of holiday favorites to offer.
 However, the one event that my family never misses is the Scottish Walk weekend.
-With tours of historic homes, a parade filled with hundreds of Scottish clansmen complete with bagpipes, a Christmas marketplace, and it’s all for a good cause.
+The parade is filled with hundreds of Scottish clansmen complete with bagpipes.
+After the parade, shop at the Christmas marketplace; it’s all for a good cause.